Primary Years

 Class Teacher

-A unique feature of Steiner Education is that the class teacher stays with the class ideally from Class 1-8.
+A unique feature of Steiner Education is that the class teacher stays with the class for an extended period of time.
+At Castlemaine Steiner School, the class teacher period extends ideally from Class 1 to the end of Class 5.
 The rationale being that learning is not just academic it is also social, and relationships are a vital part of life.
 This continuity enables a strong relationship with, and understanding of, a child’s academic, social and emotional needs and ongoing connections to the child’s family.
 The teacher plays a significant role and with this continuity becomes an authority that the child can trust.

 On a regular basis across the school year the Class Teacher will host a parent meeting.
 Here the developmental stage of the class can be explored, the outline and progress of the curriculum for the term as well as future plans for the class.
 Often an artistic activity such as form drawing will be included to give parents a first-hand insight into what their child experiences at school.